Ultra-compact X-ray Binaries: A Review: Compared with observations

 \subsection{The mass-transfer rate vs. the orbital period diagram}

 For different formation channels of UCXBs, the evolutionary tracks in the mass-transfer rate versus the orbital period diagram differ due to the distinct types or evolutionary states of their companions.
 Thus, UCXBs could be identified by their locations in the mass-transfer rate versus the orbital period diagram (see Fig. 9).
-As shown in Fig. 9, the majority of UCXBs are well explained by the current existing models.
-Notably, some observed sources can only be accounted for by a specific formation channel (2-3 sources via the He star donor channel and 4-5 sources via the AIC channel), offering strong evidence for their progenitor origins. \citet{Heinke2013ApJ...768..184H} argued that the He star donor channel may explain the formation of three persistent UCXBs with high mass-transfer rates and wide orbits.
-However, it is still hard for any channels to form the three persistent sources with high mass-transfer rates.
-It is worth noting that recent studies on different MB models have offered new possibilities (e.g., \citealt{YangXing-Peng2025ApJ...995...99Y}), and that it is still not well determined about the upper and lower error estimates for the three persistent sources with high mass-transfer rates (see \citealt{Heinke2013ApJ...768..184H}).
+As shown in Fig. 9, the majority of UCXBs can be well explained by the current existing models.
+Notably, some observed sources can only be accounted for by a specific formation channel (2-3 sources via the He star donor channel and 4-5 sources via the AIC channel), offering strong evidence for their progenitors. \citet{Heinke2013ApJ...768..184H} argued that the He star donor channel may explain the formation of the three wide-orbit persistent UCXBs with high mass-transfer rates.
+However, it is still hard for any channels to form the three wide-orbit persistent sources.
+It is worth noting that recent studies on different MB models have offered new possibilities (e.g., \citealt{YangXing-Peng2025ApJ...995...99Y}).
+Meanwhile, the upper and lower error estimates for the three wide-orbit persistent sources are still not well determined (see \citealt{Heinke2013ApJ...768..184H}).